denis-beurive/rust-playground/doc/ownership.md

     let s2 = s1; // The class String does not implement the method "Copy".
                  // Thus, the ownership of s1 value is moved to s2.
                  // Conclusion: s1 does not own any more value.
-                 // Hence, you s1 is not usable. println!("s2: {}, &s2: {}", s1, &s1); // => error.
+                 // Hence, s1 is not usable anymore. println!("s2: {}, &s2: {}", s1, &s1); // => error.
     println!("s1: {}, &s1: {}", s2, &s2);
 }